Commercial evaluation chemical permit

-You must keep records to support any statement made in, or in connection with, your application for five years from the date your certificate is issued.
+You must keep records to support any statement made in, or in connection with, your application for 5 years from the date your certificate is issued.

 Renewing your CEC permit

-CEC permits can be renewed one time only (if certain criteria are met).
+CEC permits can be renewed 1 time only (if certain criteria are met).